 The process to import a OneDrive Excel spreadsheet is largely the same.
 This time, from the Import & Sync menu, choose OneDrive Excel instead of Excel.
 The biggest difference is that now you do not need to copy and paste the Office 365 spreadsheet onto your server.

 Instead, now you just link the OneDrive spreadsheet with WP Table Manager.
 From Office 365, click on File > Share > Embed and find the Embed code from the bottom of the pop-up window.
 Copy this link into WP Table Manager and then click on Fetch data.

+There are many other awesome features that WP Table Manager offers and you can also manage the tables directly from Gutenberg!manage the tables directly from Gutenberg!
 What are you waiting for?
 Start saving valuable time that you can spend on another, more productive job.
 Purchase your membership from here!

 Excelente truco!
 No sabía que se podía combinar las tablas entre y Wordpress!
 Ya lo voy a probar.
 Muchas Gracias

 Hola!
 Muy buenas.
 Me ha servido de mucho esto.

 Solo quiero consultar si hay forma de editar el Excel que tenemos subido, desde el Frontend de Wordpress y que se guarde.